About The Program

 - Tuition is $50 per semester, per student.

 - Full scholarships are provided from the Lindenbaum Fund to students with financial need.
-Families qualify for the need-based scholarship if they are eligible for any Federal or State assistance programs such as the Free and Reduced-price School Lunch Program, SNAP/WIC, CHIP/Medicaid, etc. As an example, click here to view the income guidelines for the School Lunch Program.
-Qualifying families may select the scholarship during registration.
+Families qualify for the need-based scholarship if they are eligible for any Federal or State assistance programs such as the Free and Reduced-price School Lunch Program, SNAP/WIC, CHIP/Medicaid, etc. Qualifying families may select the scholarship during registration.
+View the income guidelines for the School Lunch Program.

 - Tuition is waived for students taking private lessons through the CMA.

 Beginning Orchestra A